sachinsapkotadev/project-startup-checklist/README.md

 # Micro-Tool Website Builder — Earn with AI

 A complete checklist to build, deploy, and monetize micro-tool websites using AI.
-Based on [CompileFuture's guide](https://compilefuture.com/blog/how-to-earn-using-ai/).

 **The model:** Build one small, focused web tool per month → rank on Google → earn passive income via Google AdSense.
 Cost: ~₹1,000/year (domain only).
 Hosting is free on Cloudflare.